ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

     shut down the Bloop server.
 This is intentional.
 If you want to shut it down, you'll need to run a `bloop exit`.
-- Just to make the distinction, worksheets rely on [mdoc](https://scalameta.org/mdoc/), and the recently merged in Ammonite support relies on [Ammonite](https://ammonite.io/).
-Neither of these use Bloop, so for example if you have an issue with either of them, blowing away your `.bloop` directory won't help.
+- Just to make the distinction, worksheets rely on [mdoc](https://scalameta.org/mdoc/) and the recently merged in Ammonite support relies on [Ammonite](https://ammonite.io/).
+Neither of these use Bloop.
+So if you have an issue with either of them, blowing away your `.bloop` directory won't help.

-I use Bloop daily, and you may too without even realizing it.
+I use Bloop daily, and you may be using it as well without even realizing it.
 It's an incredible tool that has set the bar for how we run, compile, and test Scala code.
 If you haven't yet, take some time and head on over to the [Bloop webiste](https://scalacenter.github.io/bloop/), give the Bloop CLI a try, and tell a friend or colleague about it.